CharlieBee42Owls/CharlieBee42Owls/README.md

 - 👋 Hi, I’m @CharlieBee42Owls
-- 👀 I’m interested in ... developing mobile apps for photographers
+- 👀 I’m interested in ... developing mobile apps for photographers, unreal virtual production and video game dev.
 - 🌱 I’m currently learning ...
-Swift
+Swift, Git, Unreal Engine
-- 💞️ I’m looking to collaborate on ... my app.
+- 💞️ I’m looking to collaborate on ... my app and virtual production and video game dev.
 - 📫 How to reach me ...

 <!---